 Golfstead is reader-supported.
 When you buy through links on the site, we may earn an affiliate commission at no extra cost to you.
 Our affiliations include, but are not limited to, the eBay Partner Network and Amazon Associates.

-A launch monitor is one of the most valuable assets that any golfer can have for their personal and home use.
+A launch monitor is one of the most valuable assets that any golfer can have.

-It’s the core of most golf simulators, and it allows you to measure ball flight data and track your shots so that you can understand where your game is and where it needs to go.
+It allows you to measure ball flight data and track your shots so that you can understand where your game is and where it needs to go.
+Not only that, but it’s also the core of most golf simulators.

 Not everyone can afford professional launch monitors, some of which have costs that reach into the five figures.
 Fortunately, as launch monitor technology has advanced, many very affordable solutions have appeared on the market, so there are options that can accommodate a range of budgets.

-There are several things that make a great launch monitor: the amount of data points, accuracy, technology and size are among them.
+There are several things that make a great launch monitor: the amount of data points, accuracy, technology and features are among them.

-You can take full advantage of many launch monitors at home with a hitting net, and with some decent software, a projector and a screen, you can even build a full-on golf simulator that you can enjoy day or night, rain or shine.
+You can take full advantage of many launch monitors at home with a hitting net, and with some decent software, a projector and an impact screen, you can even build a golf simulator studio that you can enjoy day or night, rain or shine.

 In this article, we’ll review and compare our picks for the best home golf launch monitors across a wide range of different budgets.